ai2cm/ace/fme/docs/inference_config.rst

 The ``.nc`` files correspond to data files like ``2021010100.nc`` in the `Zenodo repository`_, while ``ckpt.tar`` corresponds to a file like ``ace_ckpt.tar`` in that repository.

+The specified initial condition file should contain a time dimension of at least length 1, but can also contain multiple times.
+If multiple times are present and `start_indices` is not specified in the configuration, the inference will run an ensemble using all times in the initial condition file.
+Selections from initial conditions can be made using the `start_indices` parameter in the configuration.

+While netCDF files are specified in the example, Zarr datasets are also compatible.
+E.g., specifying `data.zarr` as the `path`  setting `engine` to `zarr` in the dataset configuration.

 .. _Zenodo repository: https://zenodo.org/doi/10.5281/zenodo.10791086

 .. literalinclude:: inference-config.yaml